Work From Home Scams: How and Where to Report Fraudulent Job Offers

 There are actually six places to file your complaint, and each place will need the information for different reasons.

 The Federal Communications Commission (FCC) is probably the next best defense against scammers.
-How so?
-Scammers are very good at what they do.
+This platform allows users to file complaints related to various communication issues, including potential scams.

 Have you ever noticed how scammers use similar phrases and language to appeal to the desperate job seeker?